 Without an estate plan, the legal expenses can be quite costly, draining your estate of wealth.
 Furthermore, surviving family members may dispute how your assets are divided and who is entitled to them.
 The only way to guarantee your estate is handled according to your wishes is to ensure you devise a plan with a trusted attorney.
-The 850-Call-Joe Law Firm can guide you through the process of estate planning.
-No one wants to talk about death, but it is inevitable.
-It is imperative you plan for your loved ones’ futures, especially should you pass unexpectedly.
+Orlando Probate Attorney Joe Knape can guide you through the process of estate planning.

 When Should Estate Planning Begin?

-Many people think they can plan their estate on their own.
+Many people think they can come up with an estate plan on their own.
 While this is possible, it can be a very overwhelming process.
 Estate planning can involve multiple legal documents that include:

 - Last Will and Testament

 The last will and testament is the most important document.
 Your will memorializes how you would like your property and assets to be distributed at your passing.
-Your last will and testament benefits both you and your family.
-An untimely passing without a will may leave your family guessing and fighting over how to distribute the property and assets you left behind.
+Your last will and testament benefit both you and your family.
+An untimely passing without a will may leave your family guessing and fight over how to distribute the property and assets you left behind.